Skip to main content

 • Identify their preferred channel for raising service requests

-• Identify their complete needs, from onboarding to daily activities to offboarding
+• Identify their complete needs, from onboarding and daily activities to offboarding

-When setting up a service request fulfillment team, it's not just about picking any team – it's about selecting the right team.
+When setting up a service request fulfillment team, it's not just about picking any team.
 A proficient team recognizes patterns, anticipates potential challenges, and knows how to tackle them.

 Clearly assign roles and responsibilities to every team member with relevant permissions for users to access the service catalog.
 Create different groups based on the request type to handle specific service requests.

 All departments, including IT and non-IT, are maintained in a single catalog through enterprise service management.
-Every department should have a service owner by:
+Every department should have a service owner.
+This can be achieved by:

-• Classifying your agents into multiple groups based on the service offerings
+• Classifying agents into multiple groups based on service offerings

-• Assigning relevant permissions to your end users to access only those relevant service catalog items
+• Assigning permissions so end-users can access only relevant service catalog items

-Service catalog design has a direct impact on the end user experience.
-It makes it easy for users to navigate the portal, find what they need, and how easy it is for users to navigate the portal, find what they need, and use the services.
+Service catalog design has a direct impact on the end-user experience.
+It makes it easy for users to navigate the portal, locate what they need, and access services quickly and efficiently.

-First and foremost, classify service items into different service categories; make it intuitive and visually appealing.
-Additionally, invest time in user experience; minimize the number of clicks and avoid long forms.
+Classify service items into different service categories; make it intuitive and visually appealing.
+Additionally, invest time in user experience.
+Minimize the number of clicks and avoid long forms.
 Additional tips include:

 • Configure service item forms with a few fields

-• Add visual elements like a shopping cart
+• Add visual elements such as a shopping cart

-• Make them accessible via mobile app as well
+• Make items accessible via mobile app as well

 • Take a phased approach in implementing service catalog across departments

-Understand service request workflows from the time of request placement until fulfillment.
+Understand service request workflows, from the time of request placement until fulfillment.
 At the same time, identify the right teams and assign clear responsibilities.
-Most businesses follow service request approvals—automate workflows to improve efficiency.
+Automate workflows to improve efficiency.
 Bridge the gap by establishing a strong communication channel with other teams.

 Success measurement and ongoing evolution of self-service catalogs